I am pleased to present the report of the Audit Committee for the financial year ended 31 March 2017.

 Consent is required from the Audit Committee Chair on behalf of the Audit Committee before the Auditor can be engaged for non-audit services.'

-In addition, the external Auditor follows its own ethical guidelines and continually reviews is audit team to ensure that its independence is not compromised.
+In addition, the External Auditor follows its own ethical guidelines and continually reviews its audit team to ensure that its independence is not compromised.

-An analysis of the fees earned by the external Auditor is disclosed in note 3 to the Financial Statements.
+An analysis of the fees earned by the External Auditor is disclosed in note 2 to the Financial Statements.

 Role and Effectiveness of Internal Audit

 The Company has a dedicated in-house Internal Audit team, which is able to obtain advice from external specialists if necessary.
 The team principally reviews the effectiveness of the controls operating within the business by undertaking an agreed schedule of independent audits each year.
 The Audit Committee determines the nature and scope of the annual audit programme and revises it from time to time according to changing business circumstances and requirements.
 The Audit Committee also confirms that Internal Audit has appropriate resources available to it.
-The annual audit programme is derived from an audit universe including financial and commercial processes, governance issues, and key corporate risks.
+The annual audit programme is derived from an audit universe.

 Internal Audit reports on a day-to-day basis to the Group's Chief Financial Officer, but is independent in action and reporting of issues, with direct line of communication to the Audit Committee Chairman.
 The findings of the independent audits are reported initially to executive management and any necessary corrective actions are agreed.
 Summaries of these reports are presented to, and discussed with, the Audit Committee along with details of progress against action plans as appropriate.